freeCodeCamp/guide/src/pages/articles/certificates/introducing-else-if-statements/index.md

 ---
-title: Introducing Else If Statements
+title: Introducing Else if Statements
 ---
 If you have multiple conditions that need to be addressed, you can chain `if` statements together with `else if` statements.